 You may also have the following tests to assess your liver and kidneys:

 Your doctor may also use a thin needle to withdraw ascites fluid from your belly.
-The fluid is tested to look for the cause of ascites.
+The fluid is tested to look for the cause of ascites and to check if the fluid is infected.

 The condition that causes ascites will be treated, if possible.